andrastantos/brew/docs/anachronistic-computer/new_memory.rst

 * 28.63636MHz/3 -> system clock (~9.54MHz)
 * 28.63636MHz/3 -> Audio clock option l (37.28kHz Fs)
 * 28.63636MHz/4 -> Audio clock option 2 (27.96kHz Fs)

+An alternative would be to use an additional clock source for the system clock (which would allow for highest memory bandwidth and CPU perf.)
+We could even add a third (audio) clock, or at least the option to use either clock for audio.

 ISA bus notes
 =============